Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Experiments

 To further illustrate the effectiveness of our proposed method, we conduct the transfer experiment on other object detectors, including Yolo-V2, Yolo-V5, FasterRCNN, and MaskRCNN.
 The performance of the generated camouflage by Yolo-V3 is evaluated on the above-mentioned models.
 Table \ref{otherclass1} shows the ASR and P@0.5 values of detection results by different detectors on three datasets, respectively.

 From Table \ref{otherclass1}, we can see that among four detectors, the p@0.5 value of Yolo-V2 is about 85$\%$, and that of other detectors is 100$\%$, which shows superior detection performance.
 However, these superior detectors can still be fooled by our proposed method.
-On all object detectors, compared with existing methods, DE$\_$DAC obtains the highest ASR and lowest p@0.5 values.
-For example, the ASR of attacking Yolo-V5 on the WinterValley scene using DE$\_$DAC can reach 93.2$\%$, while that of Camou, AdvCam, One-stage DAC, and Camouflage are just 71.6$\%$, 32.2$\%$, 46.2$\%$, 47.0$\%$, respectively.
-In most detection cases, the ASR of DE$\_$DAC can also be over 50.0$\%$.
-It is worth noting that the pure camouflage generated by us can also possess a certain transfer adversarial performance, which verifies that dual adversarial camouflage also does a good effect on the improvement of adversarial performance collaboratively.
-In the two-stage detectors such as FasterRCNN and MaskRCNN, DE$\_$DAC has a slight drop in the performance of ASR than pure camouflage.
-It may be because these detectors can not recognize the camouflaged object well.
+On all object detectors, compared with existing methods, DAC obtains the highest ASR and lowest p@0.5 values.
+For example, the ASR of attacking Yolo-V5 on the WinterValley scene using DAC can reach 93.2$\%$, while that of CAMOU and AdvCam are just 71.6$\%$ and 32.2$\%$, respectively.
+In most detection cases, the ASR of DAC can also be over 50.0$\%$.
 Some examples generated by different methods are visualized in Figure \ref{comparison}, which are detected by the Yolo-V5 model.
 Under the same training and test settings, we can see that our proposed method can obtain the lowest detection performance from different views.
-Thus our proposed DE$\_$DAC method can also possess competitive transfer adversarial performance.
+Thus our proposed DAC method can also possess competitive transfer adversarial performance under black-box attack settings.